nintervik/2D-Particle-System/README.md

 # 2D-Particle-System

+I am [Víctor Masó](https://www.linkedin.com/in/v%C3%ADctor-mas%C3%B3-garcia/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

+***

 A hand coded 2D Particle System.
 The system will be programmed in C++ using [Visual Studio 2017]( https://www.visualstudio.com/es/downloads/?rr=https%3A%2F%2Fwww.google.es%2F) as IDE, [SDL 2.0](https://www.libsdl.org/download-2.0.php) to render the graphics and [pugixml](https://pugixml.org/) for data parsing.
 The end goal of the tutorial is to success on creating a fire and smoke effect.

 There are three main things that I will be focused on for this tutorial: